What are the real benefits of training outdoors?

 By choosing more than one program available on the schedule, you can vary your type of workout in a week depending on the choice you make during your regular subscription.
 If you choose the VIP membership, you can choose any of the programs on the schedule and in all the parks of Quebec.
 This gives you a wide variety of choices according to your wishes throughout your session.
 It should be noted however that you must be registered in the Cardio-Jogging, Cardio-Nordique and Cardio-Bambin program to participate in it, even for the VIP program.

 Can I train in other parks if I am out of my area?

 The VIP subscription allows you to train in all the parks of the network across Quebec, without any limit throughout your session.
 It should be noted however that you must be registered in the Cardio-Jogging, Cardio-Nordique and Cardio-Bambin program to participate in it, even for the VIP program.

 What training do the Cardio Plein Air coaches have?

-All our coaches have a certification or a recognized certificate in the field of physical fitness In addition, they have a CPR certification that must be renewed every 2 years to ensure the safety of our participants.
-They have also successfully undergone the required Cardio Plein Air / Outdoor Fitness training.
-Furthermore, each coach is certified for each Cardio Plein Air / Outdoor Fitness program and is supervised at least once a year.
+All of our coaches have a recognized certification or diploma in the field of fitness.
+In addition, they have a CPR certificate that must be renewed every 2 years to ensure the safety of our participants.
+They have also successfully completed the required Cardio Plein Air training.
+In addition, each coach is certified for each Cardio Plein Air program and is supervised at a rate of at least once a year.

 What is your refund policy?

 Where can the required equipment be obtained?

-Equipment is sold by each Franchisee at the cost of $ 40 (tax inclusive).
+Equipment is sold by each franchisee at the cost of $40 (taxes included).
 This equipment comprises an elastic resistance band and a thermal ground mat.

 The Cardio-Express, Cardio-Bambin and Cardio-Jogging programs require no equipment.

 What will happen when it rains, when it is very cold or very hot?

-When there is a storm or the temperature is below - 25 ° C in the winter, the session may be cancelled.
-Participants can replace this session with another one in the schedule.
+When there is a thunderstorm or the temperature is below -25 ° C in winter, the training may be canceled.
+Participants can replace this training with another in the schedule.